 The New Testament knows nothing of such independent para-church organizations.
 Any and all mission activity was under the direct control of the Church in conjunction with the Holy Spirit.
 In the book of Acts, for example, it was the church at Antioch, under the guidance of the Holy Spirit, which sent out Paul and Barnabas on their mission (Acts 13:1-4).
 And when Paul and Barnabas did go out they supported themselves – Paul tells us that he was a tent-maker by trade and worked while on his mission to the churches (Acts 13:1-3).
 This passage also tells us that Aquila and Priscilla worked with Paul (Rom 16:3) and they too supported themselves.

 However, Paul didn’t give up his right to be supported in his mission work.
 He showed from the Law and the Gospel that he was entitled to it as were the other apostles (1 Cor 9:1-14).
-And he wasn’t simply sponging off anyone, trying to get a comfy lifestyle; he recounts for us the many severe trials he faced as he travelled around the empire preaching the gospel (2 Cor 11:23-33); and in 2 Cor 1:8 he tells us “….we were so utterly, unbearably crushed that we despaired of life itself”.
+And he wasn’t simply sponging off anyone, trying to get a comfy lifestyle; he recounts for us the many severe trials he faced as he travelled around the empire preaching the gospel (2 Cor 11:23-33); and in 2 Cor 1:8 he tells us “….we were pressed out of measure, above strength, insomuch that we despaired even of life”.

 So when somebody asks us or the church to support them in their desire to work full-time for the Lord, perhaps we should question them closely and ask them the nature of their call and why, as their first option, they can’t support themselves as they do the work of the Lord.
 Working for the Lord by faith shouldn’t mean that the Christian worker’s first step is to garner support from a group of people and/or a church or churches; their first priority should be that they get a job and support themselves as they work, still trusting God to provide.
 And if the work grows, and the load with it, then they can consult the leadership of the church, set before them the situation, and await their decision.
 But they must be prepared to be accountable to those who do contribute to their ministry, and be conscientious that they use their money in the most productive way they can.